boozallen/sdp-libraries/libraries/openshift/README.md

 }
 ```

-With this configuration, `https://openshift.dev.example.com:8443` would be used when deploying to `dev` and `test` while `https://openshift.prod.example.com:8443` would be used when deploying to `prod`
+With this configuration, `https://openshift.dev.example.com:8443` would be used when deploying to `dev` and `test`
+while `https://openshift.prod.example.com:8443` would be used when deploying to `prod`.

 ### Helm Configuration

 We use [Helm](https://helm.sh) for a deployment mechanism to OpenShift.
 Helm is a package manager and templating engine for Kubernetes manifests.
-Using Helm, the typical YAML manifests used to deploy to Kubernetes distributions can be templatized for reuse.
-In our case, a different values file is used for each static application environment.
+Using Helm, the typical YAML manifests used to deploy to Kubernetes distributions can be templated for reuse.
+In our case, a different `values` file is used for each static application environment.

 **Deploy the Tiller Server**

-Instead of using Helm as a package manager by bundling the charts and deploying them to a chart repository, we instead use a configuration repository as our infrastructure as code mechanism.
+Instead of using Helm as a package manager by bundling the charts and deploying them to a chart repository,
+we instead use a configuration repository as our infrastructure as code mechanism.

 **Create Helm Configuration Repository**

 You'll need to create a GitHub repository to store the helm chart for your application(s).
-See the [helm docs on provisioning a new chart](https://docs.helm.sh/helm/#helm-create) to get initialize the repository with the skeleton for your chart.
+See the [helm docs on provisioning a new chart](https://docs.helm.sh/helm/#helm-create) for how to initialize the repository with the skeleton for your chart.

 How you choose to build your helm chart is up to you.
 You can put every api object in the `templates` directory or have subcharts for each individual microservice.
 All the library does is clone the GitHub repository and deploy the chart using the specified values file.

-For most users, the only branch of the helm configuration repository needed is the "master" branch.
-However, if you want to use different branches for different app environments, you can add a `helm_chart_branch` setting to your application environments in your pipeline config.
+For most users, the only branch of the helm configuration repository needed is the `master` branch.
+However, if you want to use different branches for different app environments,
+you can add a `helm_chart_branch` setting to your application environments in your pipeline config.

 **Values File Conventions**

-Given that we tag container images using the git SHA, SDP will clone your helm configuration repository and update a key corresponding to the current version of each container image for each application environment.
+Given that we tag container images using the git SHA,
+SDP will clone your helm configuration repository and update a key corresponding to the current version of each container image for each application environment.

 As such, a certain syntax is required in your values file.
 You must have a `repos` global key.
 SDP will automatically add elements for each repository to `repos` (assuming `repos` is a List already) and set their value to include the appropriate Git SHA.

 **Note** Since YAML keys can't have hyphens or numbers, any hyphens in repository names will be replaced with underscores and numbers will be spelled out.